English love poem

 English woman & language

 A lot of translations that you will find on my website, have been made from this English version.
-I translated first the second line by "it's my best poetry", but my "most beautiful poem" was closest to french original.
-So you will find some translations from "my best poetry" instead "my most beatiful poem".
+I translated first the second line by "it's my best poetry", but my "most beautiful poem" was closest to French original.
+So you will find some translations from "my best poetry" instead "my most beautiful poem".

 What is more universal than an English love poem, if not the one to whom it is addressed and which is in every heart!
 One day she will recognize herself!

 After Chinese it is the most spoken language, we speak English on all continents, it is a language of international exchange.

-Some linguits said that the middle english underwent partial creolization under Norse and French influences, in keeping an essentially germanic grammatical structure making it a semi-creole.
+Some linguists said that the middle English underwent partial creolization under Norse and French influences, in keeping an essentially Germanic grammatical structure making it a semi-creole.
 I think that the most important to keep in mind, is that every language get influences, and that a language is always living.

 So this Anglo-Frisian language was greatly influenced by the French of William the Conqueror epoch.

 Around 500, the Germanic dialects of the Angles, Saxons and Jutes will gradually replace Celtic languages and Latin.
 Old English (Anglo-Saxon), appears in this period and will be significantly modified during the Norman Conquest (1066).
 One stopps to compose in English, which is stripped of prestige, and serves only for oral communication.
 Until 1500 it is the period of Middle English.
 Anglo-Norman is the language of the administration, justice, the court and cultivated circles, the Latin is for the church and the Anglo-Saxon for people.